JBRadio/Chrome-Extension-for-Jisho.org/README.md

 ## Usage
 To use it:
-- click the new Jisho extension button to access the site in a popup/popover window
+- click extension button to access the Jisho.org in a popup/popover window and access website features
-- right-click context menu to search Jisho.org with that text
+- right-click context menu allows you to search Jisho.org quickly in a new tab based on selected text
-- seed extension Jisho.org lookup with page-selected text or last searched word
+- selecting text and opening the extension will seed Jisho.org search results with selected text
+- last search result page is remembered so that you can pick up where you left off
 - Use menu bar (very top) to change preferences
 - Use menu bar (very bottom) to navigate
 - Theme set in the extension will also be set for Jisho.org website when viewed in the tabs of the main browser window (located outside the extension).